 432 MHz is the most active EME band after 144 MHz.
-Libration fading (see Fig 23.76) is more of a problem than at 144 MHz, but sky noise is more than an order of magnitude less than on 144 MHz.
+Libration fading is more of a problem than at 144 MHz, but sky noise is more than an order of magnitude less than on 144 MHz.
 The improved receive signal-to-noise ratio may more than make up for the more rapid fading.
 However, 432-MHz activity is most concentrated into the one or two weekends a month when conditions are expected to be best.